JerryI/wljs-docs/docs/frontend/Advanced/Slides/embed-wl.md

 sidebar_position: 3
 ---

-# Embedding WL code
+# Code highlighting

-Since it support WLX syntax as well, one can combine the copied text from the normal Wolfram Language cell into a [EditorView](../../Reference/Input/EditorView.md) component.
+Since it support WLX syntax as well, one can combine the copied text from the normal Wolfram Language cell into a [EditorView](../../Reference/Input/EditorView.md) component

 *prototype*
 ```jsx